angular/angular/aio/content/guide/component-overview.md

 The `styles` property takes an array of strings that contain the CSS rule declarations.

-## Adding the component to Module or Marking it as standalone

-Once you have defined and styled your Angular component, it's essential to include it in a module or designate it as standalone.
-This will allow Angular to recognize and use the component created in the context of your application.

 ### Creating a component manually

+Our recommendation is to make components standalone using the `standalone: true` flag in the `@Component` decorator.

+<code-example path="component-overview/src/app/component-overview/component-overview.component.4.ts" region="standalonedeclaration"></code-example>

+However, in the case of working with a `NgModule` based application, the component needs to be added to the proper `@NgModule`.
 To embed a component in a module, embed it in the array of declarations found in the `@NgModule` decorator.

 <code-example path="component-overview/src/app/component-overview/component-overview.module.ts" region="componentmoduledeclaration"></code-example>

-### Marking the component as standalone

-There might be instances where a component is required to operate independently, without being part of a specific module.
-In such cases, you can mark the component as standalone.
-To do this, append the `standalone: true` flag to the `@Component` decorator.

-<code-example path="component-overview/src/app/component-overview/component-overview.component.4.ts" region="standalonedeclaration"></code-example>

 With these steps completed, your Angular component is ready for integration and use within your application.
-Remember to always refer to the Angular documentation and follow best practices to ensure the efficient and smooth functioning of your components.

 ## Next steps